Delaware Electrical License: How to Become an Electrician in Delaware

-The U.S. Bureau of Labor Statistics reports that there are 729,600 electricians nationwide and 2,270 work in Delaware.
-The national number is predicted to grow 9% from 2020 to 2030.
-That growth rate is expected to be higher in Delaware — projected at 10%, according to CareerOneStop, the U.S. Department of Labor’s job search website.
+The U.S. Bureau of Labor Statistics reports that there are 711,200 electricians nationwide and 2,270 work in Delaware.
+The national number is predicted to grow 7% from 2021 to 2031.
+That growth rate is expected to be more than double that in Delaware — projected at 17%, according to CareerOneStop, the U.S. Department of Labor’s job search website.

 Many contractors nationwide are trying to find skilled tradesmen.
 According to the Associated General Contractors of America, 2020 AGC-Autodesk Workforce Survey, 60% of firms in the U.S. had unfilled hourly craft positions like plumbers, electricians, and HVAC technicians.
 So, if you get the training you need you will have a lot of jobs to choose from when you’re ready.

 The process of becoming an electrician takes time, but you get paid while you learn and gain experience.

 » Want to grow your electrical business?
 Click here to get a demo.

 Is a license required to be an electrician in Delaware?
 Yes.

 Delaware requires electricians to be licensed.
 Delaware offers several types of electrician licenses, including master, master special, limited, limited special, residential, journeyperson, and apprentice.